MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/defender-endpoint-false-positives-negatives.md

 6. On the **Configuration settings** tab, specify your antivirus exclusions, and then choose **Next**.

-7. On the **Scope tags** tab, if you are using scope tags in your organization, specify scope tags for the policy you are creating.
+7. On the **Scope tags** tab, if you're using scope tags in your organization, specify scope tags for the policy you're creating.
 (See [Scope tags](/mem/intune/fundamentals/scope-tags).)

 8. On the **Assignments** tab, specify the users and groups to whom your policy should be applied, and then choose **Next**.
 (If you need help with assignments, see [Assign user and device profiles in Microsoft Intune](/mem/intune/configuration/device-profile-assign).)